 Valuations that are not credible may pose risks to the financial condition and operations of the credit union.
 These risks may include loan losses, violations of law, fines, civil money penalties, payment of damages, and civil litigation.

-Whether notified by the member or part of the internal review process, the Credit Union will review a valuation to determine if there may be deficiencies due to:
+Whether notified by the borrower or part of the internal review process, the Credit Union will review a valuation to determine if there may be deficiencies due to:

 prohibited discrimination;